mmkhitaryan/dpi_bypass_android/readme.md

 To send IP packets directly, you must use raw sockets which require root access.

-I need to dig into apps like pcapdroid to understand how they avoid making socket connection to remote server.
+I need to dig into apps like pcapdroid to understand how they avoid making socket connections to remote server.